Paul McWhirter, MD

 As a cardiologist I am certified to diagnose and treat disorders of the circulatory system and the cardiovascular system — the heart, arteries and veins.
 As an interventional cardiologist I can treat patients with heart problems using advanced procedures in the cardiac catheterization lab.
 Often these techniques allow patients with heart attacks, heart failure and heart rhythm problems to be treated without the need for major surgery or a long hospital stay.
 I feel it is a special privilege that my patients allow me to take care of them.

-Fellowship: Cardiology, Wilford Hall Medical Center, Lackland AFB, TX.
+Fellowship in Cardiology, Wilford Hall Medical Center, Lackland AFB, TX.

 - Diplomate, American Board of Internal Medicine